kvarak/dnd/docs/_Classes/fighter.md

     **Stein**.
 You have advantage on death saving throws and Constitution saving throws made to maintain concentration.

     **Vind**.
-Your movement speed increases by a number of feet equal to 5 times your Constitution modifier (minimum 5 feet).
+Your movement speed increases by a number of feet equal to 5 times your Constitution modifier.

 - ### Tal
     *Reckoning*

     Once you gain the Sentinel’s Reckoning feature at 10th level, you can activate a rune with the Tal command word as an ***action***.
 This rune manifests in the air around you when activated.

     **Ild**.
 Each adjacent creature must make a Dexterity saving throw, taking fire damage equal to 2d10 × the number of runes you have active on a failed save, or half as much damage on a successful one.

     **Kalt**.
-An eruption of magical frost blasts from you in a radius equal to 10 feet × the number of runes you have active.
+An eruption of magical frost blasts from you in a radius equal to 10 ft × the number of runes you have active.
 All creatures of your choice within the area must succeed on a Strength saving throw or be restrained for a number of rounds equal to the number of active runes.
 At the end of each of their turns, they can repeat the saving throw to break free.

     **Ond**.
-Life spirits swirl about you in a 5-foot-radius.
+Life spirits swirl about you in a 5 ft radius.
 All creatures of your choice within that radius regain hit points equal to 2d10 × the number of runes you have active.

     **Stein**.
-You release your runic power in an arc before you, creating a cone of difficult terrain as jagged earth erupts equal to 5 feet × the number of runes you have active.
+You release your runic power in an arc before you, creating a cone of difficult terrain as jagged earth erupts equal to 5 ft × the number of runes you have active.
 When a creature enters this area for the first time on a turn or starts its turn there, it takes 2d4 slashing damage.

     **Vind**.
 A furious cyclone whips up a strong wind around you.
-All creatures within 10 feet must succeed a Strength saving throw or take 1d10 bludgeoning damage, be pushed a number of feet equal to 5 × the number of runes you have active, and fall prone.
+All creatures within 10 ft must succeed a Strength saving throw or take 1d10 bludgeoning damage, be pushed a number of ft equal to 5 × the number of runes you have active, and fall prone.
 On a success, a creature takes half as much damage and isn’t knocked prone.

 </div>